Want to be able to dunk? Want to gain a competitive edge in almost every sport?

 Most of the things I didn’t like came down to small details like the fact you can’t download the videos for offline viewing or that the program has some ‘unlockable’ content that needs to be paid for.

-I’d suggest you read my Vert Shock journey if you want a more thorough insight of its flaws.
+I’d suggest you read my Vert Shock journey if you want a more thorough insight into its flaws.

 In case you’re wondering…